 cupidheader

-Couture Mayah is the world of Maija's dressmaking projects, a hobby site created for the amusement of friends and the seamstress herself.
-Here you can find photographs and information of garments made by Maija, which includes both every day wear and historically inspired costumes.
+Couture Mayah is the world of Maija's dressmaking projects, a hobby site created for the amusement of friends, fellow costumers and the seamstress herself.
+Here you can find photographs and information of garments made by Maija, mostly historical fashion but occasionally also modern clothing.

 6.11.2023